-I remember my passion for photography started when I was 5 years old and I received my first "real" camera from my uncle.
+I remember my passion for photography started when I was 5 years old upon receiving my first "real" camera from my uncle.
 I ran around the house with my pink Kodak Mickey-Matic taking pictures of my family -- quickly learning to not use up my external flash card too quickly.
-In 6th grade I got my first "grown up" point-and-shoot camera that had a built in flash, and it went with me everywhere.
-By the time I was 16 and had earned my first real paycheck from my summer job, it was no surprise that the entire check went to purchasing a Kodak Advantix camera.
+By the time I was 16 and had earned my first real paycheck, it was no surprise that the entire check went to purchasing another camera.

-A few months later, I had gotten my first DSLR camera and was beyond eager to go places and teach myself how to use all the manual settings on the camera.
-Over the next couple of years I was lucky enough to build my skills while photographing landscapes and architecture in places like Ireland, Hawaii, Chicago, Louisville, Nashville, Savannah, and New York.
-I was slowly learning to grow my business by using friends and family to practice my skills with working with people, like in maternity shots, baby showers and small backyard weddings.
+A few months later, I had gotten my first DSLR camera and was ecstatic to go places and teach myself how to use all the manual settings on the camera.
+Over the next couple of years, I was fortunate enough to build my skills through photographing landscapes and architecture in places like Ireland, Hawaii, Chicago, Louisville, Nashville, Savannah, and New York.
+I was learning to grow my business by relying on friends and family to hone my skills while working with people during maternity shoots, baby showers, and backyard weddings.
 However, I knew I still had plenty to learn when it came to working with clients and more intricate equipment.